walidyakoubi/IoT-Blockchain-Data-Integrity/README.md

 This is honest IoT-security engineering, not desktop-grade cryptography pretending to be embedded.

-### Strong Point 5 — On-chain access control + audit trail in the same trust boundary as integrity
+### Point 5 — On-chain access control + audit trail in the same trust boundary as integrity

 The same Fabric ledger holds:
 1. SHA-256 payload hashes (integrity anchoring)